SujanVulasala/SpotifycloneWeb/Contributions.md

 - Document any significant changes or new features in the README.md file.
 - Please include relevant comments in your code to help you understand.

-## Code of Conduct

-Please adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) when participating in this project.
-Treat everyone with respect and create a positive environment for collaboration.

 ## Feedback

 If you have any feedback, questions, or suggestions, feel free to open an issue in the repository.
 We welcome contributions from developers of all skill levels!